Last updated on May 26, 2023

 You can add additional Neat Pad as an extra Teams Console (or Teams Panel) to your existing Neat Bar/Bar Pro and Pad combo.
 You will need to choose the ‘Add Neat Pad for room availability (or ‘Add Neat Pad for meeting control’) option when setting up this extra Pad and manually enter the pairing code/activation code.

-This additional Neat Pad will ONLY pair at the Microsoft Teams level with your Neat Bar (unlike the first Neat Pad, which will need to have pairing intact at both Neat-level and Teams-level).
-Therefore, the additional Neat Pad will ONLY control the Teams Room options of your Neat Bar/Bar Pro (e.g. join/start meeting, mute/unmute, etc.) will have no access to the Neat firmware settings of the Bar/Bar Pro.
+This additional Neat Pad will ONLY pair at the Microsoft level with your Neat Bar (unlike the first Neat Pad, which will need to have pairing intact at both Neat-level and Microsoft-level).
+Therefore, the additional Neat Pad will ONLY control the Microsoft Teams Room options of your Neat Bar/Bar Pro (e.g. join/start meeting, mute/unmute, etc.) will have no access to the Neat firmware settings of the Bar/Bar Pro.
 You will not be able to change any Neat firmware level options for the Bar using this additional Neat Pad (e.g. auto-framing, remote access etc.).
 You will need to use the first Neat Pad paired.

 Please see the following articles for more information: